votca/votca/share/doc/theory.rst

 The Gauss-Newton formalism allows the incorporation of one or multiple constraints into the potential update.
 Those have to be expressible in terms of the RDF and the potential or force.
-Currently only a pressure constriant is implemented, which is defined by
+Currently, only a pressure constriant is implemented, which is defined by

 .. math::